 If it needs either of those features, it is complex.

-For example, latin1
+For example, latin1 and

-are simple character sets, whereas
+danish are simple character sets, whereas

-and czech
+big5 and czech are complex

 character sets.